aijnek/chore_allowance_tracker/README.md

 # Chore Allowance Tracker

 A web application for tracking chores and calculating monthly allowances for children.
+Created by vibe coding with Windsurf.

 ## Features